Dr. Nadine Changfoot

 Check out our website (and watch some fantastic films):

 Women Building Inclusion (WBI) started following from the October 2012 Digital Storytelling workshop in Peterborough.
 WBI is an advocacy group that raises awareness and represents the interests of persons living with disabilities in the city.
-Mary Ann Ansley, Andrea Dodsworth, and Tamara Mann animate WBI with Joëlle Favreau of the YWCA Peterborough, Haliburton and Victoria and Nadine Changfoot as participants.
+Mary Ann Ansley and Andrea Dodsworth animate WBI with Joëlle Favreau of the YWCA Peterborough, Haliburton and Victoria and Nadine Changfoot as participants.

 Recent WBI Events: